PACENSC/PACE-Stream/README.md

 for future uses.

 ## Installation
 First, install [OBS Studio].
 Then, clone this project to an easily-accessible location.
-Finally, install the Dockable Lower-Thirds Tool (authored by NAME HERE), and ensure that it is set up within OBS.
 After that, you're good to go!

+## Use
+To use this project effectively, first import the scene collection into obs.
+One can do this by navigating to "Scene Collection > Import" and linking the .json file under ./obs/PACENSC.json.
+From here, you'll have to composite in the camera and microphone feeds into their corresponding scenes.
+You'll also need to start a browser capture on MODAQ or Google Sheets (the latter for Finals) to keep track of the score.

+Overlaying the lower thirds layout allows for the audience to see the team and player names.
+One can alternatively use the dockable lower-thirds plugin authored by [author name here].

+[WIP 06/11/2023: linking player names to html via .js script and team colors to gradients]

 ## Features
 A few key parts of the software: